 The Disability and Learning Support Team can offer you support for your studies if you have dyslexia or another specific learning difficulty.

 The English for International Students Unit (EISU) offers English language courses to help you improve your English both before and during your studies.

 Are you worried about coping with university-level study?
 The University has a wide range of study support on offer to help you make the most of your studies.

 If you are a new undergraduate student you will receive a student diary at your School or Department induction session to help you plan your study.

-Returning and postgraduate students can purchase a student diary for £3.00 from the online shop or from Aston Webb reception.
+Returning and postgraduate students can purchase a student diary from the online shop or from Aston Webb reception (from August).